 Also, many of the CEOs and officials interviewed answered many of the questions not only carefully, but superficially.
-You just could not get a straight answer from any of them, as to be expected.
-The narration by Matt Damon gave the documentary a truly melodramatic appeal–as if Damon’s voice softened the harsh blow of information disclosed during the documentary and at times, felt as if he ‘broke’ the tension that was blatantly obvious to the interviewer and interviewee.
+There was no getting a straight answer from any of them.
+What did you expect?
+The narration by Matt Damon gave the documentary a genuinely melodramatic appeal–as if Damon’s voice softened the harsh blow of information disclosed during the film and at times, felt as if he ‘broke’ the tension that was blatantly obvious to the interviewer and interviewee.

 Inside Job is a must-see documentary.
 It uncovers disturbing sociopathy of power and influence.
 I warn you that the film will enrage and disappoint–mostly because more isn’t done to bring these individuals that caused the economic collapse of justice.